unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 Defining a custom factory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If necessary, the user can modify an existing extrapolation method by subclassing the corresponding factory (e.g., :class:`.LinearFactory`, :class:`.RichardsonFactory`, etc.).
+If necessary, the user can modify an existing extrapolation methods by subclassing one of the :ref:`built-in factories <built-in-factories>`.

 Alternatively, a new adaptive extrapolation method can be derived from the abstract class :class:`.Factory`.
 In this case its core methods must be implemented: